Information for your stay

 Electronic Toll (Flux Libre)

-In France, some motorways have a new toll system called Flux Libre, which allows you to pass through toll stations without stopping.
+In Normandy, the motorways have a new toll system called Flux Libre, which allows you to pass through toll stations without stopping.
 The toll is automatically recorded based on your license plate.

-You can pay online within 72 hours (in Normandy: sanef.com), at participating shops, or using a toll badge (e.g., Bip&Go, Ulys).
+You have to pay online within 72 hours (sanef.com), at participating shops, or using a toll badge (e.g., Bip&Go, Ulys).
 Please ensure that the toll is paid on time to avoid additional fees.

 To make your stay even more enjoyable, we offer a small selection of drinks: